MetisProtocol/malaketh-layered/README.md

 It's worth noting that Malaketh-layered is not an Ethereum consensus client.
 Ethereum's consensus mechanism is based on Gasper, a hybrid of Casper FFG for finality and LMD-GHOST for fork choice, where blocks are confirmed as immutable after two epochs, approximately 12.8 minutes.
-In constrast, Malachite implements Tendermint, a BFT protocol with instant or single-slot finality.
+In contrast, Malachite implements Tendermint, a BFT protocol with instant or single-slot finality.
 This means Malaketh-layered is bringing instant finality to Ethereum execution but it cannot be used as a direct replacement for Ethereum's consensus clients such as Lighthouse or Prysm.